How to get a Scholarship in Canada for International Students

 • Submit a statement of intent explaining why they want/ deserve their scholarship.

-• Complete an international aptitude test such as a Graduate Management Admission Test (GMAT) or the (Scholastic Assessment Test) SAT and submitted their scores with their application.
+• Complete an international aptitude test such as a Graduate Management Admission Test (GMAT) or the (Scholastic Assessment Test) SAT and submit their scores with their application.

 • Prove their English proficiency via an International English Language Testing System (IELTS) or Canadian English Language Proficiency Index Program (CELPIP) test.